abilian/nua/doc/src/dev/front-end.md

 ## JavaScript

-The front-end is developped as an [Hypermedia-Driven Application](https://htmx.org/essays/hypermedia-driven-applications/): pages are generated, using a template language, by the server (a paradigm know as Multi-Page Applications or MPAs), combined with the better user experience of Single-Page Applications (SPAs).
+The front-end is developed as an [Hypermedia-Driven Application](https://htmx.org/essays/hypermedia-driven-applications/): pages are generated, using a template language, by the server (a paradigm know as Multi-Page Applications or MPAs), combined with the better user experience of Single-Page Applications (SPAs).

 Additionally, two pieces of JavaScript are used to provide interactivity when useful or necessary: